 All infants will be placed on their back in the crib for sleep.
 The child will then be allowed to move to his/her most comfortable sleeping position.
 Bumper pads, comforters, large or fluffy blankets, stuffed toys, pillows, or other soft items are not permitted in the crib with the child.

 Toilet Training: will be closely coordinated with the child’s family, using terminology and procedures that are as consistent as possible at home and at the center.
 This can begin when the child shows an interest in doing so, rather than on an arbitrary timeline.
-Accidents are to be expected, and will never be cause for punishment or humiliation.
+Accidents are to be expected and will never be cause for punishment or humiliation.

 NUTRITION POLICY

 The Growing Tree will follow USDA guidelines when planning our menus.
 Meals are prepared at the center.
 The cook and any kitchen staff receive the appropriate training in food service procedures.
-The staff cook will follow all recommended guidelines for food purchase, food preparation, and food storage We will provide breakfast snacks, lunch and afternoon snack to all children in attendance at the times identified in the daily schedule.
+The staff cook will follow all recommended guidelines for food purchase, food preparation, and food storage We will provide breakfast snacks, lunch, and afternoon snack to all children in attendance at the times identified in the daily schedule.
 School-aged children will be offered an afternoon snack upon return from school.
-If a special menu is required due to allergies we will try to accommodate the request.
+If a special menu is required due to allergies, we will try to accommodate the request.
 If we are unable to accommodate a special menu, we will request the parent/ guardian to provide the food for the child.

 Children who attend during the early morning or late afternoon hours will be offered a snack to ensure that they never go without food for more than 3 hours.
 Weekly records of meals and snacks are available for parents to review.
 If a menu must be changed for any reason, the food substituted will be noted on the posted menu.